Welcome to HR by Design (HRbD)

 Thoughtful leaders can pick up on others’ emotions to better understand what is happening; they perceive what other people are feeling and thinking, even if they do not feel the same way.

 Thoughtful leaders have an insatiable appetite for knowledge, which drives them to read, discuss and absorb complex concepts and broad perspectives.
-They never stop being curious, and this mindset is used to drive and encourage others.
+They never stop being curious, and this mindset drives and encourages others.

 Action Orientation

 Thoughtful leaders are rarely stuck in analysis paralysis.
-They know how to turn careful thought into meaningful action.
-The thoughtful leader looks ahead, translates goals and objectives to others, and then executes plans according to strategic imperatives.
+They know how to turn thoughts into meaningful action.
+They look ahead, translate goals and objectives for others, and execute plans aligned with strategic imperatives.